INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 Dural arteriovenous fistula (DAVF)

-- dural arteriovenous fistula (DAVF) is characterized by abnormal connections (shunts) between an artery and a vein; DAVF usually presents with tinnitus, hemorrhage, or venous hypertension
+- dural arteriovenous fistula (DAVF) is characterized by abnormal connections (shunts) between an artery and a vein; DAVF typically presents with tinnitus, hemorrhage, or venous hypertension

-- DAVF accounts for about 10-15% of vascular malformations; it mostly affects patients aged 40-60 years
+- DAVF accounts for ∼ 10-15% of vascular malformations and most commonly affects patients aged 40-60 years

 - most DAVFs are idiopathic; some patients have a history of previous craniotomy, head trauma, or dural sinus thrombosis [Gandhi, 2012]